FaazTechSolutions/ArcoDocs-Docusaurus/my-website/docs/IR-Visa/Block Visa.md

 # Block Visa

-  - A Block Visa is created after a Visa Request is approved.
+  - The Block Visa is generated automatically once a Visa Request is approved.
+It serves as the foundation for downstream visa processing activities like stamping, enjaz, and assignment.

-  - It represents a group of confirmed visa requests that are ready for further processing
+  - **Created After:** A Visa Request reaches the Approved stage.

-  - User can action to Block Visa Cancel.
+  - **Status:** Block visa is now ready for further processing and tracking.

-  - In Block Visa details page, User can Create;
+  - In Block Visa details page, have following;

     - Block Visa Lines
     - Visa Assignment By Block Visa